badu/bus/README.md

    The `cart` service requires two replies from two other microservices `inventory` and `prices`.
 In the past, I've been using a closure function to provide the service with both real GRPC clients or with mocks and stubs.
-The service signature gets complicated and large as we one service would depend on a lot of GRPC clients to aggregate data.
+The service signature gets complicated and large as one service would depend on a lot of GRPC clients to aggregate data.

    As you can see
    the [test here](https://github.com/badu/bus/blob/master/test_scenarios/factory-request-reply/main_test.go) it's much